tejuscs/ADBD-Labs/adb-data-guard/adb-data-guard.md

     ![This image shows the result of performing the above step.](./images/create-atp-full.png " ")

-- Click **Create Autonomous Database** to start provisioning the instance.
+- Click **Create Autonomous AI Database** to start provisioning the instance.

-- Your autonomous database instance should be up and running in a few minutes and is protected by AuDG.
+- Your Autonomous AI Database instance should be up and running in a few minutes and is protected by AuDG.

 - Once provisioned, you can click on the instance name to see instance details.